 Anytime a person tackles a major life change, stress is bound to be a part of it.
 Even positive changes bring about stress.
 Adhering to a routine that’s designed to reduce and manage stress is crucial.
 Identify activities that lead to relaxation and a sense of fulfillment while undergoing treatment for body dysmorphic disorder or any other mental health concern.
 Examples are journaling, yoga, moderate exercise, meditation, and mindfulness.

 Establishing healthy alternative behaviors to the rituals associated with body dysmorphic disorder is an important step.
-Replacing positive self-statements for the negative ones, engaging in relaxation and meditation when feeling anxious, and practicing self-care when tempted to treat your body in a harmful way are all examples of healthy alternatives.
+Replacing negative self-talk with positive statements, engaging in relaxation and meditation when feeling anxious, and practicing self-care when tempted to treat your body in a harmful way are all examples of healthy alternatives.

 Stimulus control involves managing potential triggers while learning coping skills to deal with them.
 Suggestions are things such as removing mirrors from your home, ditching scales, and avoiding harmful social media sites that lead to comparison to others.
 Social media and eating disorders have a particularly volatile relationship.